Ayoola/gbedu/README.md

 ## 🔔 Prerequisites
 Before you begin, ensure you have met the following requirements:
-* Installed Flutter SDK on MacOS X, Linux, Windows (https://flutter.dev/docs/get-started/install)
+* Installed Flutter SDK on MacOS X, Linux, or Windows (https://flutter.dev/docs/get-started/install)
-* Installed one of the following Code editors Android Studio (recommended), VSCode, IntelliJ.
+* Installed one of the following Code editors Android Studio (recommended), VSCode, or IntelliJ.
 * Installed Flutter and Dart Plugins (https://flutter.dev/docs/get-started/editor)

 ## 🎛 Contributing to Gbedu